Medals and other items of militaria provide a unique insight in to historic acts of heroism and outstanding bravery.

 As experts in medals and militaria valuations, this is a question that our experts will happily help to answer.
 Simply get in touch and arrange for a valuation at a time which is convenient to you.

-There’s no charge for this free valuation service – and the potential value of your items may leave you pleasantly surprised!
+There’s no charge to UK residents for this free valuation service – and the potential value of your items may leave you pleasantly surprised!

 Get the experts on your side, email our militaria valuations team or call 01926 499031 today.

 Warwick & Warwick is one of the leading UK militaria experts, providing free medal valuations and information about all aspects of military collectables.

 Whilst we can offer you the chance to sell items in one of our public auctions or via a private treaty sale, you will not be under any obligation to do so.

 Written valuations for probate and insurance purposes are available upon request.